spatie/laravel-blade-x/README.md

 </div>
 ```

-can be used in your views like this:
+It can be used in your views like this:

 ```html
 <layout title="Zed's chopper">